Infineon/mtb-example-wifi-https-client/README.md

 9. Ensure that your server is connected to the same Wi-Fi access point that you have configured in **Step 2**.

-10. If the selected method is `HTTPS_GET_METHOD` then verify that the HTTPS server responds with the following HTML output.
+10. If the selected method is `HTTPS_GET_METHOD`, then verify that the HTTPS server responds with the following HTML output.
 This contains the LED status (ON or OFF) of the kit:

     ```
     HTTP GET GET Request..